ThomWilliams/professional_readme_generator_tew/README.md

   A brief description of the project is as follows:

-  Generates a professional readme.md file
+  A professional readme generator that uses node to create a readme markdown file for your projects.

   ## Installation

   To install the project please use the following package manager:

-  npm install
+  enter 'npm install' in the terminal

   ## Usage

   Examples of Usage are as follows:

-  download, install npm packages, create index.js
+  Download, install NPM packages, enter node index.js

   ## Contributing